RandonSRProctor/react-context-practice/README.md

 ## How the Example Works

 In `App.js`, you will fine a useState hook which creates a boolean called `isDark`.

-This value is passed down to each child component.
-Each child component will then use this value in it's logic to determine which CSS classes will be applied.
+This value is created at the root of the project and passed down to each child component.
+This root-level location is necessary because every

 Run program: `npm start`